When Is the Best Time

 Close to the volcano are several guesthouses and lodges as well as in the distance on the hills.
 Check wisely which lodge you like to book in advance.
 These are the ones we can recommend since we’d been there.
-Ours was the worst we’ve ever been to especially the food.
+Ours was the worst we’ve ever been to, especially the food.
 We were starving most of the time.
 We’d chosen a lodge due to the perfect location just opposite the National Park entrance.
 A big mistake!

 You'd like to witness this exhilarating force of mother nature?
 It is advisable to book your return flight, tour, and accommodation in advance.
-You have to stay here at least for one night.
+You have to stay here for at least one night.

-- If you are limited in time, or don't want to miss common amenities, we can highly recommend the White Grass Ocean Resort and Spa.
+- If you are limited in time or don't want to miss common amenities, we can highly recommend the White Grass Ocean Resort and Spa.

-- Air Vanuatu is offering the flights from Port Vila to Tanna; Whitegrass (TAH) and also from the island Santo; Luganville (SON).
+- Air Vanuatu is offering flights from Port Vila to Tanna; Whitegrass (TAH) and also from the island Santo; Luganville (SON).